Swarmchestrate/optimusdb/repoScript/Tosca/scenarioHackathon/testingGuideICCS.md

 ## 📖 Scenario Guide

-The main guide includes **15 query scenarios** based on complexity of attempt and results:
+The main guide includes **15 query scenarios** , as depicted in the given scripts.
+The scenarios are segregated into complexity on how the results are searched within optimusDB providing respective results:

 ### Simple (1-4)
 - Find all templates